-- Carbon dioxide and their respective oxides are formed when carbonates of magnesium and lithium are heated.
+- Carbon dioxide and its respective oxides are formed when carbonates of magnesium and lithium are heated.

-- Aluminum hydroxide and beryllium hydroxide react with excess alkali to form their respective ions.
+- Aluminium hydroxide and beryllium hydroxide react with excess alkali to form their respective ions.

 - Both these elements have the capacity to withstand the acid attack due to the presence of an oxide film on the surface of the metal.

 - Both these metals have the tendency to form complexes.